-We had cash, cash equivalents, and short- and long-term marketable securities of \$161.4 million and \$129.6 million at December 31, 2021 and September 30, 2022, respectively.
+We had cash, cash equivalents, and marketable securities of \$109.4 million at March 31, 2023 and \$123.6 million at December 31, 2022, respectively.

-Based upon our current operating plan and assumptions, we believe that our existing cash, cash equivalents and short- and long-term marketable securities will be sufficient to fund our operations into 2025.
-However, we will need additional capital to complete the clinical development of our product candidates and to commercialize any approved products.
-Our estimates of the sufficiency of our cash, cash equivalents and short- and long-term marketable securities are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
+Based upon our current operating plan and assumptions, we believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations into 2027.
+However, we will need additional capital to advance and expand our research pipeline, conduct preclinical studies, proceed to develop and commercialize any approved products, and explore other pipeline opportunities.
+Our estimates of the sufficiency of our cash, cash equivalents and marketable securities are based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.

-Conducting clinical trials, pursuing regulatory approvals, establishing outsourced manufacturing relationships and successfully manufacturing and commercializing our product candidates is, and will be, very time-consuming, expensive and an uncertain process that takes years to complete.
+Conducting preclinical studies, conducting clinical trials, pursuing regulatory approvals, establishing outsourced manufacturing relationships and successfully manufacturing and commercializing our product candidates is, and will be, very time-consuming, expensive and an uncertain process that takes years to complete.
 Our future need for additional funding depends on many factors, including:

-• the scope, progress, results and costs of researching and developing ETX-155 for indications we are currently evaluating and potential additional indications, as well as our preclinical product candidates and other future product candidates we may develop;
+- the scope, progress, results and costs of researching and developing our preclinical product candidates and other future product candidates we may develop; - the timing and uncertainty of, and the costs involved in, obtaining marketing approvals for our preclinical product candidates and future product candidates we may develop and pursue; - the number of future product candidates that we may pursue and their development requirements; - the number of jurisdictions in which we plan to seek regulatory approvals;

-- the timing and uncertainty of, and the costs involved in, obtaining marketing approvals for ETX-155 for indications we are currently evaluating and potential additional indications and our preclinical product candidates and other future product candidates we may develop and pursue; - the number of future product candidates that we may pursue and their development requirements; - the number of jurisdictions in which we plan to seek regulatory approvals; - if approved, the costs of commercialization activities for ETX-155 for any approved indications or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of regulatory approval, revenue, if any, received from commercial sales of ETX-155 for any approved indications or any other product candidates; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; - our headcount growth and associated costs as we expand our research and development, establish or increase our office space and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; - any product liability lawsuits related to our products; - · the ongoing costs of operating as a public company; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- if approved, the costs of commercialization activities for any product candidate that receives regulatory approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of regulatory approval, revenue, if any, received from commercial sales of any product candidates; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; - the extent to which we out-license or collaborate with other companies on the research and development of our preclinical product candidates and other future product candidates; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; - any product liability lawsuits related to our products; and - the ongoing costs of operating as a public company.